CorentinAube/NanoViZer/README.md

 5- Specify the minimum size of a read to be considered in the analysis.
 6, 7, 8, 9- Specify the positions of the different filters to filter the reads based on their alignment with the reference genome.
 See Figure XXX in the article for more details.

+After completing the mandatory and optional options, click the 'Submit' button to launch NanoViZer.

 ## 5. Citation